 Lavender Simple Syrup adds sophisticated floral flavor notes and is the answer to how to make a mimosa sweeter.
 You can purchase it ready-made or make your own lavender syrup at home.

-Champagne or the sparkling wine of your choice like Prosecco or Cava to add the bubbles.
-If you want to make this a zero proof mimosa, add sparkling mineral water instead.
+Champagne or the sparkling wine of your choice, like Prosecco or Cava, to add the bubbles.

 Check out the recipe card below for full ingredients list, measurements, nutrition facts, and step-by-step instructions!